-Every four years, people descend on Washington, D.C., to watch as the next president of the United States of America swears to uphold the Constitution on the Capitol steps.
+[Information from NWS Baltimore/Washington] Every four years, people descend on Washington, D.C. to watch as the President of the United States of America swears to uphold the Constitution on the Capitol steps.
 Until 80 years ago, Presidential Inaugurations were held in early March, but were moved to January 20th in 1937 following the ratification of the 20th Amendment.
-This shortened the lame duck session, however, it placed the ceremony in the heart of winter.
+This shortened the lame duck session between the election and Inauguration Day, but it placed the ceremony in the heart of winter.

 In 1841, President William Henry Harrison was sworn into office on a cloudy, cold and blustery day.
 His speech lasted one hour and 40 minutes, and he rode a horse to and from the Capitol without a hat or overcoat.
 Pneumonia developed from a lingering cold he caught on that day, and he died just one month later.

 President Franklin Pierce was sworn into office in 1853 on another cold and snowy day.
 He awoke to heavy snow in the morning which continued until about 11:30 am.
 Skies looked to be brightening by noon.
 Shortly after Pierce took his oath of office, as he began his inaugural address, snow started again.
 It came down heavier than ever dispersing much of the crowd and ruining plans for the parade.
 Abigail Fillmore, First Lady to the outgoing President Millard Fillmore, caught a cold as she sat on the cold, wet, exposed platform during the swearing-in ceremony.
 The cold developed into pneumonia and she died at the end of the month.

 [Photo taken in front of Presidential Reviewing stand in 1909.
 From NWS]